MelineM/Projects/Project 4 - Predicting Solar Radiation Levels/ReadME.md

 With this is mind, which supervised learning model is the best for predicting solar radiation levels?

+The data used in this project was collected at the HI-SEAS weather station across 4 months (Sept - Dec 2016).

 In this project you will find:

 * Data cleaning